Anestis-K/Favourite-courses/README.md

-<h1>Building a database with my favourite courses from Coursera</h1>
 <p>General information About the Project</p>
 <p>In this project i build a database with my favourite courses from Coursera, <br>
 with SQL Server Management Studio.
 The courses have different categories, <br>